philipturner/molecular-renderer/Documentation/render-process.md

 Offline rendering doesn't need to use a queue, triple-buffering, or asynchronous buffer handling.
 The point is to make offline rendering work at all, not to be fast.
 Performance will often be dominated by excessively expensive GPU-side settings.
 We need to minimize the design cost of this offline rendering feature.

 We can enforce the absence of upscaling for offline renders. `application.render()` can instead be a synchronous function.
 The output `Image` data type now owns an array or pointer, which the user reads to get raw pixel data.
-We can recycle existing `Buffer` functionality for this, and simply make a shader that converts image RGB10A2 to buffer RGBA8.
+Use FP16 to minimize the complexity of the conversion implementation.

 > Edit the shader code generation to write directly to a buffer.
 All of this can be very, very simple.

-We don't need 10 bits of pixel precision because we aren't rendering to 10-bit displays.
-In fact, we degrade the quality for YUV 4:2:0.
-And 8 bits in 3 channels is still much better than GIF.
-PNG does not officially support 10-bit mode.
-For video, 10-bit is often for HDR and H.265.

 The behavior of `frameID` also changes in the offline mode.
 It starts at 0, and increases after every call to `render()`.

 ---

 First steps:
-- Change the render target to be optional (but always initialized)
 - Change how the shader queries color texture dimensions
 - Get a test working with these changes
+- Modify the render target API